tkottke90/Node-Service1/README.md

 Pulls in users.json, then deletes user based on id parameter.
 Change is not currently saved to users.json.

 http://localhost:8080/userslist/deleteUser/:id => Returns: "Notification of Deleted User"

+### Error Handling
+Created error messenger using Expressjs's error function.
+Initially created to handle Syntax Errors with JSON Send tin POST Request.  left the feature open to allow for additional error reporting in the future.
+The function creates a unqiue error id and sends a JSON response to user with more details about the error as well as that id if they needed to contact the server admin

 ## References: